 "I have been walking with families a long time now.
 25 years in practice, the last 12 in birth work.
 Birth is ceremony and has the potential to be a great portal of healing power not just for Life Givers, but across generations.
 I love watching mothers and fathers be born, but I swoon when I see a Kookum step into her new place in the circle".

 “ Birth is ceremony, whichever way your body releases, is a ceremony.
 It is when you become pregnant, that you find your place in community and it is in that community, where you find your strength.
-Birth is much more than having a baby, it is the re-birth of life, of change, of newness, in all its senses.
 As a full spectrum birth keeper, I support all forms of birth, release.
 Whether it is birth of your baby, miscarriage, still birth or abortion, I am here to walk this path with you."

 Full Spectrum Indigenous Birth Keeper & Doula Training Facilitator